Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Introduction

-Existing methods primarily rely on data-driven approaches to capture geometric distributions and structural features of point clouds.
+Existing methods primarily rely on data-driven approaches to capture geometric distributions of point clouds.
 In supervised point cloud representation learning, typical network architectures, such as PointNet \cite{qi2017pointnet}, use shared MLPs to process unordered point sets and directly learn the feature representations of each point in the point cloud to capture the whole geometric distribution.
-PointNet++ \cite{qi2017pointnet++} builds upon this by introducing a hierarchical structure to capture local features, allowing for better capture of structural information in local regions.
-DGCNN \cite{wang2019dynamic} utilizes dynamic graph convolutional networks to capture local geometric structural features.
-In unsupervised point cloud representation learning, generative methods \cite{zhang2022point,zhang2022masked,lin2024patchmixing,han2023graph} learn latent representations of the data by reconstructing the geometric structure of the point cloud using generative models such as autoencoder (AE) \cite{liou2014autoencoder}, generative adversarial networks (GAN) \cite{creswell2018generative}, or autoregressive (AR) \cite{sun2020pointgrow,lin2024patchmixing}.
-Discriminative methods \cite{xie2020pointcontrast,huang2021spatio,wu2023self,li2024pointsmile} typically construct tasks by comparing feature differences between different augmented samples or categories, focusing more on learning the whole distribution patterns \cite{han2019multi,rao2020global} of point clouds in the feature space.
+Building on this, PointNet++ \cite{qi2017pointnet++} aggregates local features hierarchically within fixed spatial neighborhoods via layered sampling and grouping, whereas DGCNN \cite{wang2019dynamic} dynamically constructs a $k$-NN graph in the feature space and learns with EdgeConv, allowing neighborhood relations to adapt as features are updated.
+In unsupervised point cloud representation learning, generative methods \cite{zhang2025point,zhang2022masked,lin2024patchmixing,han2023graph} learn latent representations of the data by reconstructing the geometric structure of the point cloud using generative models such as autoencoder (AE) \cite{liou2014autoencoder}, generative adversarial networks (GAN) \cite{creswell2018generative}, or autoregressive (AR) \cite{lin2024patchmixing}.
+Discriminative methods \cite{xie2020pointcontrast,huang2021spatio,wu2023self,li2024pointsmile} typically construct tasks by comparing feature differences between different augmented samples or categories, focusing more on learning the whole distribution patterns \cite{han2019multi,rao2020global,han2025cross} of point clouds in the feature space.
 Despite the significant progress made by these methods in point cloud representation learning, they often overlook the interaction between local information and whole structure, failing to explicitly model their interrelationship.